Island Air (Hawaii): Princeville Airways

 Island Air was incorporated in 1980 by Colorado-based Consolidated Oil and Gas as Princeville Airways.
 It began scheduled services on September 9, 1980, between Honolulu (HNL) and Princeville, Kauai (HPV) using two de Havilland Canada DHC-6 Twin Otter STOL capable turboprop aircraft.
 It served this initial regular commuter route between Princeville and Honolulu primarily for Princeville Resort guests.
 The airline then expanded its interisland routes with service to Hana, Maui; Hoolehua, Molokai; Kahului, Maui; Kamuela, Hawaii (Big Island); Kapalua, Maui (West Maui) and Lanai City, Lanai.
 The Princeville Airways fleet was expanded and eventually consisted of eight DHC-6 Twin Otter aircraft.

-Aloha Island Air
+Aloha IslandAir

 In May 1987, Consolidated Oil and Gas sold Princeville Airways to Aloha Air Group, the parent company of Aloha Airlines.
-Princeville Airways was renamed Aloha Island Air and served the growing inter-island commuter market on behalf of Aloha Airlines on routes that could not justify larger Boeing 737-200 jetliners operated by Aloha.
-In June 1992, Aloha Island Air registered the name Island Air as its trade name.
+Princeville Airways was renamed Aloha IslandAir and served the growing inter-island commuter market on behalf of Aloha Airlines on routes that could not justify larger Boeing 737-200 jetliners operated by Aloha.
+In June 1992, Aloha IslandAir registered the name Island Air as its trade name.
 In 1995, newly renamed Island Air was granted certification by the Federal Aviation Administration to operate larger aircraft to serve the burgeoning commuter market in Hawaii.
 In April of that year, Island Air took possession of its first thirty-seven seat de Havilland Canada DHC-8 Dash 8 aircraft.